-To much expansion can lead to oversupply, especially if everyone else (Tesco, Sainsbury etc.) are expanding as well.
+Too much expansion can lead to oversupply, especially if everyone else (Tesco, Sainsbury etc.) is expanding as well.
 These days everybody moans about there being too many supermarkets, and the result is an expensive asset which generates weak returns on the capital invested.

 Today I have a rule of thumb which says: